 How to Write a Price Quote?

 A properly-composed Price Quote will protect companies from the fluctuation of prices – once the costs are fixed, this document is valid for a short period of time during which the contractor has to prepare for the project’s particular needs.
 It is especially important in industries where each job is unique.

 Follow these steps to draft a Price Quote:

-- Indicate names and contact information of both parties;
+- Indicate the names and contact information of both parties.

 - To protect your financial interests, discuss with the client the possibility of including a provision that covers additional charges that will apply if the project eventually requires more work and money.

 Haven't found the form you're looking for?
 Take a look at these related templates: